bitloyal/react-redux-bcoin/README.md

 The state of the app by the end of the hackathon included a rudimentary frontend (entirely copied from Stack Overflow), an ability to log in users, and an ability to associate those users with a bitcoin wallet address (which could then be seeded with bitcoin from a public faucet).

-The app is built on React/Redux, but significant refactoring is needed in order to clean up the code and replace mocked/rushed functionality/design.
+The app is built on React/Redux with a MongoDB backend and of course using the bcoin API.
+However, significant refactoring is needed in order to clean up the code and replace mocked/rushed functionality/design.